qutheory/red-docs/docs/quick-start.md

 The port is the port of the app, since this is your first app, enter `8000`.
 The source is where it's accessible from, `0.0.0.0/0` will allow access from all IPv4 (It's currently not possible to allow IPv6 this will come later)

-After this you can access your app on http://SERVER-IP:8000
+After this you can access your app at `http://SERVER-IP:8000`.

 ### View application logs